This is the marketing plan for those who don’t have a marketing plan.

 It’s possible to get very scientific about your marketing.
 You can create measurable funnels and track prospective clients as they progress toward retaining your firm.

-Let’s face it: we’re deadline-driven people.
-We meet the hard deadlines.
+Let’s face it: we’re deadline-driven people, and we’re programmed to meet the hard deadlines, without fail.
 Most of us spend our lives leaping from one deadline to the next.
 Your marketing plan requires a calendar with hard deadlines reflecting your commitment.
 Your marketing calendar is the cornerstone of your marketing success.

 Your marketing calendar drives the plan